Agnes Vernon: Australia

 Filming started early 1920 in the bush near Sydney, and at a studio built by E. J. Carroll.
 The film was well received in Australia and successful at the box office.
 The film was released in the U.S. under the same name on September 13, 1921, by William Selig and Aywon Film Corporation.
 It is considered a lost film.

 The Carrolls folded their production company after completing this film.
 They said "Lack of Australian stories suitable for dramatization and the fact that oversea producers were releasing films more than sufficient for market needs had also forced him and his associates to abandon the production of films."

 Silks and Saddles was John K. Wells's big opportunity.
 Wells wrote, directed, co-edited, and produced the picture.
 The movie featured Wells's wife Brownie Vernon and Robert MacKinnon.
 They set the film in the world of horse racing.

 The newly formed Australian company, Commonwealth Pictures, and The Carroll Brothers provided funding of £5,600 (approximately $250,000 in today's money) to finance the movie.
 The film was released on March 5, 1921, and garnered good reviews.
 The film would eventually gross £50,000 (over two million in today's U.S. money).
 The Americanized version of the movie was renamed Queen o' Turf or Queen of the Turf and released in the United States on April 16, 1922.
 The film is one of the rare Australian silent movies to survive today.

 Marriage

-Agnes Vernon married John K. Wells in 1921.
-They remained for 27 years.
-Before her marriage to Wells, her engagement with Abe Duce made headlines in 1915.
+Agnes Vernon and John K. Wells joined in matrimony in 1921, and their union endured for a span of 27 years.
+Prior to marrying Wells, her engagement to Abe Duce garnered significant media attention in 1915.

 Abe Deuce

 Abe Deuce was a special writer for the Newspaper Enterprise Association.
 In 1915 he hatched a plan for a new series of feature stories.
-He planned to meet various young movie starlets, get to know them, propose marriage, and write detailed stories about his experiences after rejection.
+His scheme involved meeting multiple young movie starlets, establishing connections with them, proposing marriage, and subsequently crafting in-depth narratives about his encounters following their rejections.